 Although biological anthropology relies heavily on an evolutionary perspective, it is also concerned with understanding the interactions between human biology and culture.
-This biocultural perspective seeks to appreciate how humans adapt to their environment through a combination of biological, cultural, and physiological adjustments.
-We will explore how humans adapt to a wide variety of environmental factors, including high altitudes, climates, nutrition, and disease.
+This biocultural perspective seeks to appreciate how humans adapt to their environment through a combination of biological, cultural and physiological adjustments.
+We will explore how humans adapt to a wide variety of environmental factors, including high altitudes, climates, nutrition and disease.
 The emphasis of the course will be on understanding our biological and cultural responses to stress and the contexts in which these can be adaptive or maladaptive.
+This course fulfills the upper-level bioanth or cultural requirement.
 Prerequisite: ANTH 111, 112 or 113.
 Offered every other year.